devnationworld/resources/README.md

 [How Apple just changed the entire industry.](https://www.youtube.com/watch?v=OuF9weSkS68&feature=youtu.be) A thorough and easy to understand video covering the basics behind desktop/mobile CPUs.
 [YOUTUBE]

 [Voice search in mobile applications and websites.](https://www.speechly.com/blog/voice-search/) For many, voice search only or primarily refers to search engine optimization for voice queries.
 This is a valid use case for voice, but not the only one.
 Voice could (and should) also be available on all websites and applications.
 [SPEECHLY]

+[Progressive Web Apps in 2021.](https://firt.dev/pwa-2021/) Maximiliano Firtman discusses the current status, market share, what's new, what's missing, new challenges and new capabilities.
+[FIRTDEV]